Jeh V. Johnson

+Biography

 Early life and education

 Jeh Vincent Johnson was July 8, 1931, Nashville, Tennessee, to parents Marie Antoinette Burgette and Charles Spurgeon Johnson.
 He was named "Jeh" after Chief Twelly Jeh from Liberia, who reportedly saved his father's life while he was on a League of Nations mission to Liberia in 1930.
+Johnson attended St. Vincent de Paul Catholic School in Nashville, and was baptized Catholic as a child.

-Johnson attended Columbia College at Columbia University in New York City, where he received a B.A. degree in 1953; and continued his studies at Columbia Graduate School of Architecture, Planning and Preservation where he received a M.Arch. degree in 1958.
+He attended Columbia College at Columbia University in New York City, where he received a B.A. degree in 1953; and continued his studies at Columbia Graduate School of Architecture, Planning and Preservation where he received a M.Arch. degree in 1958.
 He was the president of the student body at Columbia in 1956.

 From 1953 until 1954, Johnson served in the United States Army in the Counterintelligence Corps.